Tel Aviv Travel Tips: Everything you need to know before you go

 Every Friday, there’s a group tour in English.
 The meeting point is the Bauhaus Center on centrally located Dizengoff Street where you can buy high-quality books and souvenirs.

-Tour guide Guy Sharett will take you on a stroll through the trendy southern quarter of Florentin.
-The tour is in English and costs 100 shekels.
+The tour guide will take you on a stroll through the trendy southern quarter of Florentin.
+The tour is in English and takes 2 hours.

-Guy knows all the stories behind the countless graffiti that adorn the walls of Florentine.
-Let him show you the hidden gems of the underground art scene.
+The experienced guide knows all the stories behind the countless graffiti that adorn the walls of Florentine.
+Explore the hidden gems of the underground art scene.

 Tip #3: Book the TLVEG tour